cenwadike/EVM-Inscription/README.md

 # EVM20 Contract

-Playing with Inscriptions as Smart Contracts on BNB chain
+Playing with Inscriptions as Smart Contracts on EVM chains

 Spamming the blockchain network for the fun of it!!🔥🔥